Dregu/maxwell/README.md

 MAXWELL is an ingame ImGui overlay for the game ANIMAL WELL, featuring an inventory editor, warping map, cheats etc.

-It has last been tested on the 2024-05-27 version 1.0.0.15 on Windows 10, but it might work on other versions too.
+It has been tested on the 2024-05-28 version 1.0.0.16 on Windows 10.
+This is the only version officially supported by the latest autobuild, but it might work for older or newer versions too.
+There might also be compatibility releases for older versions available in the release section, but those probably won't have the latest features.

 **Please go away if you haven't finished the game, this will spoil everything for you.**